How Severe Does Your Arthritis Need to be to Qualify? (Updated for 2023)

 Is Arthritis A Disability?

-Arthritis is considered a disability by the Social Security Administration (SSA), in which that can qualify someone for Social Security disability benefits.
+Yes, arthritis is considered a disability by the Social Security Administration.
+If you cannot work because of your arthritis, you may qualify for disability benefits.

 The answer to this revolves around your working ability following your arthritis diagnosis.
 More specifically, if your arthritis keeps you from working for at least 12 months, then you may be able to qualify for disability benefits with arthritis.
 However, you will need to provide evidence that your arthritis meets the SSA's definition of a disability as well as a Blue Book listing.